-The COVID-19 outbreak has developed rapidly in 2020, with a significant number of infections.
+The COVID-19 outbreak continued to develop in 2021, with a significant number of infections.
 Measures taken by various governments to contain the virus have affected economic activity.
-We have taken a number of measures to monitor and prevent the effects of the COVID-19 virus such as safety and health measures for our people (like social distancing and working from home).
+We have taken a number of measures to monitor and prevent the effects of the COVID-19 virus such as safety and health measures for our people.